 - Creole Seasoning - for a little spice and flavor.
 I like to use Tony Chachere's creole seasoning, but you can use a few dashes of cayenne pepper and 1/2 teaspoon of salt instead of the creole.
 You can also swap it out for Old Bay seasoning if you wish.

-- Oil - for frying.
+- Oil – for frying.
 Any neutral-flavored oil will work.
+Canola oil or vegetable oil with a high smoke point works best.

-🔪 Helpful tools
+Helpful tools

 - Tongs - or a skimmer basket to get the hot mushrooms out of the oil.

-- Put 3/4 cup of plant-based milk in a shallow bowl with 1 teaspoon of apple cider vinegar and 1 teaspoon hot sauce.
+Step 3 – While the salted mushrooms are sitting, put 3/4 cup of plant-based milk in a shallow bowl with 1 teaspoon of apple cider vinegar and 1 teaspoon of hot sauce.
 Give it a stir and let it sit for at least 5 minutes to let it thicken.

-- In a separate bowl, mix 1/3 cup flour, 1/4 cup corn starch, 1/4 cup cornmeal, 1 tsp oregano, 1 tsp creole seasoning, 1/2 tsp garlic powder, 1/2 tsp onion powder, 1/2 tsp paprika, and 1/4 tsp black and white pepper.
+Step 4 – In a separate bowl, mix 1/3 cup flour, 1/4 cup cornstarch, 1/4 cup cornmeal, 1 tsp oregano, 1 tsp creole seasoning, 1/2 tsp garlic powder, 1/2 tsp onion powder, 1/2 tsp paprika, 1/4 tsp black, and white pepper.

 Bread the mushrooms

-If you don't want to deep fry the oyster mushrooms you can bake them or use an air-fryer instead.
-They won't be quite a crispy and juicy as if you use the deep-frying method, but it's a lower-fat healthier alternative.
+If you don’t want to deep fry the oyster mushrooms you can bake them or use an air-fryer instead.
+They won’t be quite as crispy and juicy as if you use the deep-frying method, but it’s a lower-fat healthier alternative.

-A note about deep frying - Deep frying may seem like the use of an excessive amount of oil, but just because you are frying in a lot of oil doesn't mean that you are consuming that much oil.
-The process of deep-frying actually cooks the food at a hot enough temperature that less oil is being absorbed than if you were to pan fry it.
+A note about deep frying – Deep frying may seem like the use of an excessive amount of oil, but just because you are frying in a lot of oil doesn’t mean that you are consuming that much oil.
+The process of deep-frying actually cooks the food at a hot enough temperature that less oil is being absorbed than if you were to pan-fry it.
 Cooking food in hot oil (above 325° F) makes food crispy without absorbing much oil.
-That is why I also frequently deep fry certain foods instead of pan-frying them.
+That is why I also frequently deep-fry certain foods instead of pan-frying them.
 You can read more about deep frying in this article by Jessica Gavin.

-🔥 Baked oyster mushrooms
+Baked oyster mushrooms

 - Preheat your oven to 475° F (246° C).